 - Conduct yourself in an ethical manner consistent with accepted business ethics and practices and the RIT Handbook of Student Rights and Responsibilities.

-- Notify the Office of Co-op and Career Services of any change in your academic or employment status or of any problems associated with your job search or co-op work experience.
+- Notify the Office of Career Services and Cooperative Education of any change in your academic or employment status or of any problems associated with your job search or co-op work experience.
 Students on a Leave of Absence or suspended from the Institute may not participate in co-op.

 Failure to comply with this Agreement may affect the awarding of your degree.